FrederikBA/DataScienceMP2/README.md

 #### What else needs to be done for improvement of the accuracy of the solution?

-To create a more accurate model in the future, we would need a much larger dataset to train it on.
+To create a more accurate model in the future, we would need a much larger dataset to train it on, potentially with a wider range of available municipalities and a more even spread between them.